 The Company provides governmental agencies consultation and management services relating to the design and construction of new correctional and detention facilities and the redesign and renovation of older facilities.
-As of December 31, 2000, the Company has provided service for the design and construction of twenty-nine facilities and for the redesign and renovation of three facilities and has contracts to design and construct four facilities.
+As of December 30, 2001, the Company has provided service for the design and construction of thirty-two facilities and for the redesign and renovation of three facilities and has contracts to design and construct one facility.
 The Company is willing to perform consultation and management services for the design and construction or redesign and renovation of a facility regardless of whether it has been awarded the contract for the management of such facility.
-See table in "Business - Facilities."
+See table in "Business -- Facilities."